mrdankuta/ign-kube-tf/README.md

         hostPort: 53
         protocol: TCP
     ```
 - Create a Bash script to automate the cluster deployment process.
-Let's call it `ignite_cluster.sh`:
+The script will also *download the kubeconfig for the cluster for use later.* Let's call it `ignite_cluster.sh`:

     ```bash
     #!/bin/bash